Days Countdown

 Understanding the Day of the Seafarer

-The Day of the Seafarer is an international observance held annually on June 25th.
-Established by the International Maritime Organization (IMO) in 2010, this day aims to recognize and celebrate the vital role that seafarers play in global trade and the economy.
-It is an opportunity to highlight their challenges, promote maritime safety, and advocate for better working conditions.
+The Day of the Seafarer is an international observance held each year on June 25th.
+Established by the International Maritime Organization (IMO) in 2010, the day recognizes the contribution of seafarers to global trade and the broader economy.
+It also provides an opportunity to address the difficulties they face, promote maritime safety, and support improvements in working conditions.

 Importance of Seafarers

-Seafarers are essential to the functioning of the world economy.
-According to the IMO, over 80% of global trade is carried by sea, which emphasizes the critical position that seafarers hold in connecting markets across the globe.
+Seafarers are central to the functioning of the global economy.
+According to the IMO, more than 80% of world trade is transported by sea, placing maritime workers at the heart of international supply chains.

 | Statistic | Value | Notes |